deepduggal/Mozingo/readme.md

-# Mozingo - Modern default colors for CSS Preprocessors
+# Mozingo - Modern Colors for CSS Preprocessors

-- No dependencies
 - Tiny file size.
-Furthermore, only the colors you use will appear in your final CSS.
+- In most cases, this file will NEVER be served to your users.
+No http requests.
+No load time.
+No problem.
-- Works with all popular preprocessors
+- Works with SASS, SCSS, and LESS.
+It's your choice.
-- Create faster.
+- Save time.
 Make web apps that are beautiful right out of the box.
-- Perfect for mockups and live production.
+- Perfect for mockups and live production websites.

 ## Installation